TheMrugraj/MVAutocompletePlaceSearchTextField/README.md

 # Updated with New GoogleMaps SDK for iOS
-    Control is now updated to use with iOS API Keys (Earlier it was using NSURLConnection along with Browser key from Google APIs).

-    Fully supported with Google's standard classes like GMSPlace, so that it can be easily used along with Google Maps
+Control is now updated to use with iOS API Keys (Earlier it was using NSURLConnection along with Browser key from Google APIs).Its now fully supported with Google's standard classes like GMSPlace, so that it can be easily used along with Google Maps

 # MVAutocompletePlaceSearchTextField